AI-english-paper/ProSmith_model_optimization_and_other_models/README.md

 - preparing input files in the required ProSmith format
 - generating protein and SMILES embeddings
 - training the ProSmith transformer model
-- training the Gradient Boosting model
-- saving the generated prediction files
-- mapping predictions back to the corresponding test set entries

 The main difference is that the no-leakage workflow uses an alternate code that prevents model overestimation and keeps the datasets separate.
 ```